VinceWak/Labs_0116/module_1/Lab_32 Intro to Data Preparation/README.md

 ## Introduction

-This lab you will work with real data set for data preparation into pandas.
+In this lab you will work with real data set for data preparation into pandas.

 ## Getting Started

-This lab you will learn the data preparation techniques methods, and to develop your analytical skills
+In this lab you will learn the data preparation techniques methods, and to develop your analytical skills

 ## Tasks